Empower and enrich communities by impacting mental health, poverty, and youth development.

-Silence the Shame is a non-profit health, education, awareness and advocacy organization.
-Through community conversations, compelling content and other programs, our goals are to normalize the conversation, peel back the layers of shame to eliminate stigma and provide support for mental health, poverty and youth empowerment.
+Silence the Shame is a non-profit, behavioral health education and awareness organization.
+Through community conversations, compelling content and other programs, our goals are to normalize the conversation, peel back the layers of shame to eliminate stigma and provide support for mental health, poverty, and youth development.

 Words from the founder